cleanzr/dblink/docs/guide.md

 ```
 This should produce a fat JAR at `./target/scala-2.11/dblink-assembly-0.1.jar`.

+_Note: [IntelliJ IDEA](https://www.jetbrains.com/idea/) can also be used to
+build the fat JAR.
+It is arguably more user-friendly as it has a GUI and
+users can avoid installing sbt._

 ## 4. Run dblink
 Everything should now be in place to run dblink.
 As a test, you can try running
 the example provided with the source code for the RLdata500 data set.